How to Become a Private Pilot

 Now you're ready to travel.
 So get going.
 There are airports all over these United States.
 As a private pilot, you'll be able to land at nearly all of them (most are open to the public).

 Not necessarily.
 Yes, it does take dedication and study.
 As a flight instructor since 1973, my experience indicates that almost anyone can learn to fly.
 Age is no barrier.
 I've taught folks advanced as 70 years of age and as young as 16.
 I've even taught them as early as 10 years of age (but they can't legally solo an airplane until they're 16).
-Young people can, however, solo a glider or a balloon at 14 years of age.
-If you missed the link above, read my article titled, Reluctant Moms and Dads.
-It explains why young people should be introduced to aviation.
+Young people can, however, solo a glider or a balloon at 14 years of age (why?
+These two activities are "communal" activities that involve at least one or more adults, thereby providing some type of adult supervision).

 I'm often asked if it's wise for a person younger than 16 to begin taking flying lessons.
 My response is, "Yes."
 I've known young people who began taking flying lessons at 13 and, when reaching their sixteenth birthday, they soloed an airplane.